Justice-Through-Code/w3d3-sorting-assirnment/README.md

 -   Your \`.py\` files: \`merge<sub>sort.py</sub>\`, \`quick<sub>sort.py</sub>\`, \`students.py\`, \`sort<sub>demo.py</sub>\`
 -   A short reflection: Which sort is easier to write and why?

+# Testing your code

+-   In your terminal you should test your code with `python -m unittest discover -s tests`

 # 💡 Bonus Challenge